Dlacreme/wttj/ex01/README.md

     -jobs ../appendix/technical-test-jobs.csv \
     -professions ../appendix/technical-test-professions.csv \
     -continents ./continent_coords.json \
+    -exitoninvalidinput false \
     -log DEBUG
 ```

-**Please note invalid rows are ignored.
+**Please note invalid rows are ignored by default.
 They are displayed as 'warning'.
 They can be shown or hidden by using correctly the `-log` argument**

 ## Geolocation

 The tricky part here is clearly about finding the continent.
 I came up with 3 solutions:

+Notes:
+ - `test_geolocation.py` are some poor unit tests to confirm the geolocation feature is working
+ - we could improve this script by returning a % of match for continent (by checking how close the position is from the border) and raise a warning if the match is not high enough

 ### Postgres